 1. Slack: The Viral Loop Masterclass

-- Rapid valuation and user growth tied to viral adoption patterns1.
+- Rapid user growth tied to viral adoption patterns1.

 - High activation because joining colleagues creates an immediate, active workspace.